-^{}Paid by contributions to TRS made as a percentage of the salaries of the participants in the Optional Retirement Plan (ORP).
+^{}Paid by contributions to TRS made as a percentage of the salaries of the participants in the Optional Retirement Plan (ORP) to fund Montana University System member benefits.
 The percentage of salary will be a level 4.04% for the Fiscal Years through 2033.

-Recommended Contribution Rates As Percentages of Salary
+Table 9 Recommended Contribution Rates

+As Percentages of Salary